simeononsecurity/simeononsecurity.ch/content/articles/how-to-ask-better-questions/index.en.md

 ## Use Questions to Spark a Deeper Conversation

 Questions can be a powerful tool for sparking a deeper conversation or exploring a topic in more detail.
-Use questions as a way to dig deeper into a topic and gain a more nuanced understanding.
+Use questions as a way to dig deeper into a topic and gain a more detailed understanding.
 This can lead to more valuable insights and a more productive conversation.

 For example, if you're discussing a controversial topic with someone, asking questions can help you understand their perspective and why they hold their views.
 This can lead to a more productive conversation where both parties can learn from each other.